30 June, 2015

 The Renaissance saw the introduction of the sword as a civilian weapon and the rise of “the duel.”
 Victorian-era authors – Scott, Dumas – found dueling romantic, heroic, and propelled a significant and widespread role of swordsmanship – soon fencing – as far as the theatre stage.
-By the time Movies were birthed, dueling was immediately a heralded genre; because they started as Silents, flamboyant action spoke volumes.
+By the time Movies came 'round, dueling was immediately a heralded genre.
+Because they started as Silents, flamboyant action spoke volumes.

 Oft considered the poster boy of the genre is Rafael Sabatini (1875-1950).
 Born in Italy but living mostly in England, he spoke six languages, choosing to write in the last he learned because, he said, “all the best stories are written in English.”
 He wrote for twenty-five years before finding success with Scaramouche (1921), followed by Captain Blood (1922).
 Riding this one-two-punch, his publisher reprinted earlier work, including The Sea Hawk (1915).
 It should be no surprise that Hollywood embraced him – just look at those three titles – and it was in 1932 – his twenty-second novel – that he wrote our story today.

 The Daily Telegraph once captured Sabatini and his work the best: “One wonders if there is another storyteller so adroit at filling his pages with intrigue, with danger threaded with romance, a background of lavish colour, of silks and velvets, swords and jewels.”

 The Black Swan (1942)